 The academic version of SCM Globe limits supply chain models to not more than 15 – 20 different Products, and a similar number of Facilities, Vehicles, and Routes.
 Manage these limits by creating high level models to simulate supply chain operations on a global or regional scale.
 Then build lower level models of specific sections of a supply chain to simulate those operations in greater detail (see the case study “Disaster Response Supply Chains” for an example of regional level and city level models in the same case).

-Manage the level of detail and complexity in your model by adjusting the four supply chain entities plus the simulation timeline and model boundaries.
+Manage the level of detail and complexity in your model by how you define the four supply chain entities and how you set your model boundaries and scale.
 Tips and techniques are shown here to help you create accurate and insightful supply chain models.
 Please see the section below on the “Day 0” calculations that start each simulation.
-Also remember, “All Supply Chain Models are Approximations“, so use best available data and estimates, but do not obsess over excessive levels of precision.
+Also remember, “All Supply Chain Models are Approximations“, so use the best available data and estimates, but do not obsess over excessive levels of precision.